I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_process_reference_info_data_0020.md

 ## Members

 `DeinterlaceMode`

 The deinterlacing mode for which to retrieve the number of past and future frames.
 Only a single mode may be queried at once.
 For more information, see the <a href="..\d3d12umddi\ne-d3d12umddi-d3d12ddi_video_process_deinterlace_flags_0020.md">D3D12DDI_VIDEO_PROCESS_DEINTERLACE_FLAGS</a> enumeration.

 `EnableAutoProcessing`

 Whether automatic processing is used.

 `FeatureSupport`

 The features for which to retrieve the number of past and future frames.
 For more information, see the  <a href="..\d3d12umddi\ne-d3d12umddi-d3d12ddi_video_process_feature_support_flags_0020.md">D3D12DDI_VIDEO_PROCESS_FEATURE_SUPPORT_FLAGS</a> enumeration.

 `Filters`

 The filters for which to retrieve the number of past and future frames.
 You can specify multiple filters may be specified.
 For more information, see the <a href="..\d3d12umddi\ne-d3d12umddi-d3d12ddi_video_process_filter_flags_0020.md">D3D12DDI_VIDEO_PROCESS_FILTER_FLAGS</a> enumeration.

 `FutureFrames`

 The number of future reference frames required to support this processing.

+`InputFrameRate`

 `NodeIndex`

 In multi-adapter operation, this indicates which physical adapter of the device this operation applies to.

+`OutputFrameRate`

 `PastFrames`

 The number of past reference frames required to support this processing.

 ## Requirements